 - Small Areas of Baldness?

 - Loss of Volume?

-PRP hair restoration naturally reverses thinning hair by increasing hair thickness and stimulating a healthy growth of hair follicles.
+PRP hair restoration can help to naturally reverse thinning hair by increasing hair thickness and stimulating a healthy growth of hair follicles.
 It does not re-grow hair.

 How Does PRP Hair Restoration Work?

 Blood is drawn in our office as though you are having routine blood testing at your primary care physician’s office.
-The blood is spun in a centrifuge and the PRP is separated and removed from the rest of the blood.
+The blood spins in a centrifuge and the PRP separates from the rest of the blood.

 PRP contains many growth factors that stimulate the hair follicle’s growth.
-PRP can be used preoperatively, intraoperatively, or postoperatively in many types of surgical procedures.
+PRP can be preoperative, intraoperative, or postoperative in many types of surgical procedures.
 Some patient’s chose to have PRP performed every three (3) to four (4) months as early data suggests regular or semiannual PRP treatments that may stimulate hair growth.